Holden Hill

 Population growth drivers in Holden Hill are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the estimated population of the Holden Hill statistical area (Lv2) is around 4,225.
-This figure reflects a growth of 509 people since the 2021 Census, which reported a population of 3,716.
-The increase was inferred from AreaSearch's estimation of the resident population at 3,862 in June 2024 and an additional 27 validated new addresses since the Census date.
-This results in a population density ratio of 2,235 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Holden Hill's growth rate of 13.7% since the 2021 census exceeds that of its SA3 area (7.2%) and the state, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 91.0% to the overall population gains during recent periods.
+As of Feb 2026, Holden Hill's population is estimated at around 4,232, showing an increase of 516 people since the 2021 Census.
+This reflects a growth rate of 13.9% from the previous census figure of 3,716 people.
+The change was inferred from AreaSearch's estimation of the resident population at 3,862 in June 2024 and an additional 38 validated new addresses since the Census date.
+This results in a population density ratio of 2,239 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Holden Hill's growth rate exceeded that of its SA3 area (7.2%) and the state, making it a growth leader in the region.
+Overseas migration contributed approximately 91.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation from LGA to SA2 levels.
-Looking ahead, demographic trends suggest a population increase just below the median of statistical areas analysed by AreaSearch.
-The Holden Hill (SA2) is expected to grow by 427 persons to reach 4,652 by 2041, reflecting an overall increase of 1.5% over the 17-year period.
+For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are used, based on 2021 data and adjusted employing weighted aggregation methods from LGA to SA2 levels.
+Looking ahead, demographic trends indicate a population increase just below the median of statistical areas analysed by AreaSearch, with Holden Hill expected to grow by 419 persons to reach an estimated total of 4,651 by 2041, reflecting an overall increase of 1.3% over the 17-year period.

 Frequently Asked Questions - Population